 • Focus on money management skills

-• Work on managing budgets and understand the potential of investing in new technology
+• Work on managing budgets and understanding the potential of investing in new technology

 10. Focus on Product Governance